BredAndButter/Windows-Lockdown/README.md

 **Turns on a multitude of miscellaneous security settings

 # How To Run
-Simply download and run the script
+Simply download and run the script.